-The current 8-year-old field, situated on the banks of the Hudson River, will be replaced over the coming weeks thanks to an exciting partnership with Manhattan Soccer Club (MSC).
+The current 8-year-old field, situated on the banks of the Hudson River, has this received this highly anticipated upgrade, thanks to an exciting partnership with Manhattan Soccer Club (MSC).
 MSC is known as ‘the largest and most comprehensive soccer club in New York City,’ with teams ranging from ages 3 to 23.
 MSC will join the Dolphins in calling Marillac Field home.

 “This project is an amazing opportunity to give our students the elevated facility and experience they deserve, while enhancing the profile of the College’s Department of Athletics and Recreation,” said Director for Athletics Phil Stern.
 “We will have scheduling flexibility for our teams and be able to give the entire campus a great intramural experience under the lights.”

 The transition to turf comes on the heels of a record-setting academic year for the Department.
 Men’s soccer took home their first Skyline Conference championship in program history, while six other teams advanced to the postseason.
 Nearly 20 student athletes received All-Conference honors, with a steadily (and collective) GPA increase over the past year.